 In addition, weekly lectures in English on various aspects of Greek culture, optional reading groups, and other activities will be offered.

-The course will also include a trip to Mycenae and Epidaurus on the weekend of August 11th and 12th.
+The course will also include a trip to Patras and Kalavrita on the weekend of August 10th and 11th.

 More precise information on curriculum and schedule will be communicated to participants at the start of the program.